 Is It Okay To Take Prenatals Even If You’re Not Carrying A Baby?

 Yes, you can.
 Some doctors prescribe folic acid and other pregnancy supplements to women dealing with reproductive issues (e.g., PCOS) even if they’re not pregnant or not trying to conceive.
-Anytime you don’t feel good after taking it, call the Poison Control Center immediately.
+Call the Poison Control Center immediately whenever you don’t feel good after taking it.

 For What Age Groups Are These Multivitamins Designed?